shiyonglu/attackcases/src/001-dos-attack/README.md

    ```
    - **Attack**: If the ownership control is weak or misconfigured, an attacker might gain ownership and call `selfdestruct`, permanently destroying the contract.

-4. **Vulnearable Logic**:
+4. **Vulnerable Logic**:
-   DOS vulnerability can arise from vulnearable logic.
+   DOS vulnerability can arise from vulnerable logic.
 See the following example that can be used to subtract money from bank.

    ```solidity
     function subtractAmount(uint256 amount) public onlyAdmin {